Principal Program Manager, StopWaste

-As a fifth generation California, Hannah is both proud to call this state her home and sees so much more potential to improve it for everyone who also calls this beautiful place home.
+As a fifth generation Californian, Hannah is both proud to call this state her home and sees so much more potential to improve it for everyone who also calls this beautiful place home.
 She has spent her career working to translate big ideas into action, via teaching, design, and consulting, and from small organizations to large companies.
 Build It Green uniquely offers an opportunity to be the home for important, but challenging, conversations on how to address the intersection of so many thorny issues, but at an approachable scale: the places we live and care so much about.

 Manager of Network Stewardship

 Chloe feels most at home when she’s near the ocean and in her free time has been enjoying exploring her new hometown of Long Beach.
 She loves the diversity of cultures, architecture, and climate zones that California has to offer and cares deeply about rising to the challenges of our time to protect and evolve how we live for a brighter future for all.
 She been committed social entrepreneurship, sustainability, and empowering people through professional development throughout her career.
 She has traveled all over California to meet and train contractors on energy efficiency programs, supported operations for a woman-led solar entrepreneur network in Nepal, and delivered national pop-up professional workshops for trades professionals to pursue green jobs.
 She graduated with an MBA from William and Mary with a focus on entrepreneurship and data analytics.